 The property specification logic we use can be summarised as a first-order predicate logic, extended with labelled "box" and "diamond" modalities, least and greatest fixed point recursion, and some Erlang-specific atomic predicates.
-This is a powerful logic capable of expressing a wide range of important system properties, ranging from type-like assertions to complex reactivity properties of the interaction behaviour of a telecommunication system.
+This powerful logic is capable of expressing a wide range of important system properties, ranging from type-like assertions to complex reactivity properties of the interaction behaviour of a telecommunication system.
 For example, the formula $\mu X.(n = 0 \lor \exists n'.(X(n') \land n = n'+1))$ defines the type of natural numbers, i.e. the least predicate which is true at zero and is closed under successor.
 As another example, $\nu X.(\forall x.[p?x] (\exists y. < q!y > X))$ expresses the capability of a system to react to messages received by process p by sending replies to process q.
-Far more complicated properties, such as fairness and responsiveness properties, can be expressed by alternating least and greatest fixed points.
+Far more complicated properties can be expressed by alternating least and greatest fixed points, such as fairness and response properties.